Guide to Coffee Shops

 Coffeehouse Specialty: Flat white

-Cassatt’s café specializes in the flat white, a New Zealand specialty similar to a latte that is created by pouring steamed milk from the bottom of the pitcher over an espresso shot creating a smoother drink.
-This café offers both coffee and light daytime meals with a larger dinner menu.
-The walls also play host to a rotating gallery showcasing local artists.
+Cassatt’s Cafe specializes in the flat white, a New Zealand drink similar to a latte.
+It is made by pouring steamed milk from the bottom of a pitcher over an espresso shot, creating a smoother drink.
+Cassatt’s offers both coffee and light daytime meals with a larger dinner menu and a Sunday brunch.
+An added NoVA delight?
+The walls showcase a rotating gallery of local artists.

 Fairfax County